Military nutrition: Canadian Armed Forces

-British military
+British Armed Forces

 During World War I, the rations provided to the British Expeditionary Force were often inedible and did not resemble real food.
 Rations at the time were high in calories, yet low in essential nutrients.
 The soldiers mentioning food in many of their letters home shows some psychological distress that they may have been experiencing due to the nature of their rations.
 In some diaries, soldiers admitted to stealing food from French farms and orchards.
 Edible food was used as a motivating source for the soldiers when receiving care packages from loved ones.

 Special dietary concerns

 Vegetarianism and veganism

 Vegetarianism and veganism are usually considered for military foods, though their options are often few compared to non-vegetarian options.
 For example, as of September 2022, the U.S. military's MRE only had four vegetarian menus and no vegan menus, though the 2023 National Defense Authorization Act, passed in July 2022, was noted to have included an amendment requiring the Defense Logistics Agency to investigate the possibility of creating MREs with plant-based foods.
 In some militaries, such as the Armed Forces of Ukraine, all rations contain meat or animal products, with vegetarian and vegan rations only provided to soldiers by volunteers and not the military proper.
 However, in others, such as the Israel Defense Forces—in which approximately 1 in 18 soldiers identifies as vegetarian—plant-based and meat-free rations have been issued since 2017.

 In some militaries, the adoption of plant-based meals may not be for dietary reasons, but out of other concerns.
 In 2018, the Finnish Defence Forces announced they would begin serving at least two meat-free meals per week due to concerns surrounding the environmental impacts of animal agriculture.
 Similarly, in 2022, the U.S. Navy announced they would begin offering plant-based protein options due to rising costs of meat.